-- Plan a blog or social post that is themed for the season (eg. ‘How to spice up your Christmas table style’ to be posted mid-November).
-While it is tempting to only focus on your products, it’s a good idea to include like-minded/complimentary brands to increase the chances of a repost or share!
+- Plan a blog or social post that is themed for the season (eg. ‘How to spice up your Christmas table style to be posted mid-November).
+While it is tempting to only focus on your products, it’s a good idea to include complementary brands to increase the chances of a repost.

 - Journalists always want to know why your story is relevant now, so take an event and build it into your media pitch.
-Offering an angle or story that is relevant to a journalist’s audience in terms of current events will help you stand out from the crowd (plus they’ll be more likely to use you in the future as you have just made their job a whole lot easier!)
+Offering an angle that’s relevant to a journalist’s audience in terms of current events will help you stand out from the crowd.
+Plus they’ll be more likely to use you in the future as you’ve just made their job a lot easier!

-- Use relevant hashtags and content to leverage current events as social media followers are much more likely to engage with topics that are already trending.
+- Use relevant hashtags and content to leverage current events.
+Social media followers are much more likely to engage with topics that are already trending.

 - Build up to an event with a series of relevant social media posts or emails to generate hype.
 Be strategic about how much lead time or excitement that the event warrants.

 We’ve created a PR Calendar template that includes major events and reoccurring media editorial themes based on the data collected from story requests and search terms submitted by 3000+ media users on Flaunter.
-Enter your details below to grab a copy!
+Click here to grab a copy!